Frequently Asked Questions

 3) a copy of your passport name page and

-Can I send all my documents by email or fax?
+Can I send all my documents by email or as attachments to the online application?

 How can I pay the application fee?

-The application fee can be paid by cash, check or by wire transfer.
-We do NOT accept credit cards.
+The application fee can be paid by credit card at the end of the online application.
+The fee can also be paid by cash, check or wire transfer.
+We do NOT accept money orders.

 When is your application deadline?